conijeldres/agent_trajectory_evaluation_framework/README.md

 This project focuses on the full trajectory of an AI agent: how it understands a task, plans its actions, selects and uses tools, retrieves information, remains faithful to sources, respects safety boundaries, communicates with the user, and produces a useful final response.

+## Current Implementation

+The current version implements a simple rule-based baseline agent in Python.

+It does not use LangChain, LlamaIndex, external LLM APIs, embeddings, or live healthcare systems.
+This is intentional: the first goal is to create transparent and auditable trajectories that can be evaluated before introducing more complex agent architectures.

+Future versions may include a LlamaIndex-based retrieval layer or a LangChain tool-using agent for comparison.

 ## Initial Use Case

 The first use case is a Spanish-language healthcare administrative support agent.